martinsbtp/STPP-Public-Transportation-Planning-tool/README.md

 &nbsp;

 #### Discussion Forum and Chatroom
-Other options such as Discussion Forums and Chatroom with analysts, bus companies and the general population are needed to reach an agreement on changes to the transport system more quickly.
+Other tools such as Discussion Forums and Chatroom are important to reach a quick solution.
 &nbsp;

 &nbsp;